Indecent Exposure Attorney in Fort Bend County

 - Acted with intent to arouse or gratify the sexual desire of any person.

-- Was reckless about whether another person was present who would be offended or alarmed by the act.
+- Was reckless about whether another person was present who would be offended or alarmed.

 Penalties for Indecent Exposure Convictions in Texas